 Senior Vice President for Corporate Operations

-Mike Franz serves as Vice President for Business Development at SOS International LLC (SOSi).
+Mike Franz serves as Senior Vice President for Corporate Operations at SOS International LLC (SOSi).
 He joined SOSi early in 2015, bringing a consistent record of success over more than 25 years in business development, revenue capture management, procurement, finance, operations, and executive management.

 In 2013, Mr. Franz was appointed Division Manager at Leidos, where he led a $100 million organization (dispersed across 100 locations with 400+ employees) that provided advanced technology solutions, database structuring, systems architecture, and post-deployment support services.
 With SAIC, he served as Vice President & Deputy Division Manager, where he was part of a team that grew revenue from $50 million to more than $100 million across programs that provided intelligence IT and operations & maintenance supporting multiple Army contracts.